How to Set—And Actually Achieve!—Your Business Goals in 2019

 4) Communicate to relevant employees

-According to a 2015 study, two-thirds of senior managers can’t name their firms’ top priorities.
+According to this study, two-thirds of senior managers can’t name their firms’ top priorities.
 If employees in upper management don’t know the top priorities, how can a company expect to hit goals?

 Being transparent about the company’s priorities helps get buy-in from all employees.
 At Perfect Search, we communicate our top company goals for the year to everyone so that they understand how their projects fit into the larger picture.